-- Avoiding rush hour traffic or transit delays - Arrive at work invigorated and refreshed; combines exercise and drive "time." - Improved productivity - Great way to meet and interact with other commuters who bicycle - Significantly reducing overall commuting costs with less gas use and wear on automobile
+- Avoiding rush hour traffic or transit delays - Arrive at work invigorated and refreshed; combines exercise and drive "time." - Improved productivity - Less time lost to illness - Reduced health care costs - Great way to meet and interact with other commuters who bicycle - Significantly reducing overall commuting costs with less gas use and wear on automobile

-According to the 2004 State of the Commute approximately, 2.2% of the region's commuters commute to work by bicycle.
+According to the 2004 State of the Commute Survey

+- Approximately 2.8% of the region's commuters commute to work by bicycle at least once a week. - The median commute distance for bicycle commuters was five miles